WHAT IS DUAL DIAGNOSIS TREATMENT?

 Dual Diagnosis is for people who suffer from both a mental health disorder and a substance abuse disorder.
 Treatment addresses the underlying mental health condition and substance use through a combination of medical, psychiatric, and therapeutic treatments.
 Profound Treatment is a Dual Diagnosis treatment center in Los Angeles that is equipped to work directly with individuals suffering from the complications of co-occurring disorders.

 Dual Diagnosis in Los Angeles is when the patient has both a mental health disorder and a substance abuse disorder.
-Mental health disorder can include anxiety, depression, PTSD, bipolar disorder, or general behavioral disorders.
+Mental health disorders can include anxiety, depression, PTSD, bipolar disorder, or general behavioral disorders.
 Our experienced staff at Profound Treatment, a Dual Diagnosis treatment center in Los Angeles, can help provide customized levels of care to those suffering from co-occurring disorders.

 All of our patients that suffer from both psychiatric disorders and addiction receive the care they need through our dual diagnosis program.
 When you join our west Los Angeles treatment facility, our team of mental health and addiction specialists will evaluate you.
 From there, you can enroll in our multi-disciplinary treatment program, putting you on the path to a more sustainable, long-term recovery.